Omar Ahmad: Biography

 He was born in Amman, Jordan.
-He holds a Masters in Computer Science from Santa Clara University as well as a Masters in Political Science.
+He holds a master's degree in computer science from Santa Clara University as well as a master's degree in political science.

 He had been the chairman of CAIR's board of directors since its founding in 1994, but stepped down from that position in May 2005.
 At the time that he resigned, CAIR claimed to be the largest Muslim civil liberties organization in the United States, with over 30 regional offices and chapters.